 “The difference between classroom learning and learning on site is huge.
 In the field, you’re not just reading words or listening to someone talk — you’re standing exactly where these events happened as someone is explaining it to you.
 That kind of experience creates a much deeper emotional connection.

 “This is unique to King’s because it’s not just a trip — it’s a true learning experience.
-We study these places in advance, and because of the small class sizes, you build real connections with the people you’re learning alongside.
-That makes it even more meaningful when you’re out there at the sites together.”
+We study these places in advance, and because of the small class sizes, you build real connections with the people you’re learning alongside.”

 Please note that full-time King’s students can be eligible for bursaries for experiential learning courses.